VMware vCenter connector

 - Available storage and total storage

-- VM version
+- VM version and status

 - VM UUID